 - Part of the Alaska railway system, the Denali Star runs from May to September, stopping in Anchorage, Wasilla, Talkeetna, Denali, and Fairbanks.
 We upgraded to travel in the glass ceiling car, an expensive decision that we have never regretted.

-- Anchorage has just been named a “Best of the World” destination for 2017 by National Geographic Traveler.
+- In 2017 Anchorage was named a “Best of the World” destination for 2017 by National Geographic Traveler.

 Do you travel by train from Denali to Anchorage?
 Do you like scenic train trips?